TopSpeed0/Connect-vCenters-SSH/README.md

 ```

 ### Note
 Both switches cannot be set at the same time.
-Choose either Start or Stop.
+Choose either Start or Stop or Enter to skip the Operation !.

 ### Configuration
 Update the ```$keyFile``` and ```$pswdFile``` variables with the correct paths to your AES key and password file.